Jilla: Remake plans

 In a meeting with his fans' association at Srikakulam in January 2014, Chiranjeevi announced that he wants V. V. Vinayak to direct the remake of Jilla (2014) starring himself and his son Ram Charan after the 2014 Indian general elections.
 It was supposed to be Chiranjeevi's 150th film as an actor.
 Chiranjeevi opted to choose a script that would reflect the sentiments of Telugu people and walked out from the remake.
 Charan felt uncomfortable to reprise a role where he has to oppose his father and being dissatisfied with the story, he dropped the remake's proposal.

 In late March 2014, R. T. Neason, the director of the original, wanted to direct the Telugu remake bankrolled by Super Good Films.
 Neason wanted Nandamuri Balakrishna and N. T. Rama Rao Jr. to reprise the roles played by Mohanlal and Vijay in the original respectively.
 Its possibility was doubtful because of the strained relationship between Balakrishna and Rama Rao Jr. in the past few years.
 After the release of Gopala Gopala (2015), its co-producer Sharat Marar acquired the remake rights of Jilla and approached Daggubati Venkatesh and Ravi Teja with the proposal of its remake to be directed by Veeru Potla.

 In the past, Potla approached both Venkatesh and Ravi Teja with a storyline in July 2014 which upon their consent was developed into a script, which remained in scripting stage according to Ravi Teja as of late September 2014.
 Kona Venkat was reported to pen the remake's screenplay.
 Ravi Teja evinced interest to be a part of the remake and the film's production was expected to begin in April 2015.
 However, there were reports stating that Jilla would be dubbed into Telugu with a duration of 140 minutes including a separate comedy track on Brahmanandam with Vijay.
 Also, Rama Rao Jr.'s elder brother Nandamuri Kalyan Ram planned to remake Jilla in Telugu with Balakrishna after arranging a special screening for the latter.

 The Telugu dubbed version was confirmed in mid April 2015.
 Tamatam Kumar Reddy and Prasad Sannidhi of Sri Obuleswara Productions acquired the Telugu dubbing rights while R. B. Chowdary was announced to present the film.
-A separate track shot was shot with Vijay and Brahmanandam.
+The deleted track that was shot with Mohanlal, Vijay and Brahmanandam in Tamil was kept in the Telugu version.
 Shashank Vennelakanti penned the dialogues for the Telugu dubbed version.
 After considering many other titles, Jilla was retained for the Telugu dubbed version.

-The film was remade in Odia as Bajrangi (2017).